Big Pigeon - Pottawattamie County, Iowa

 Both crossings were initially subject to mild to moderate German resistance, which soon lessened.

-The French 1st Army's Rhine Crossings
+The French First Army's Rhine Crossings

-• 31 Mar: Upstream from Speyer at Germersheim a battalion of the 2nd Moroccan Division crossed under heavy fire.
+• 31 Mar: Upstream from Speyer at Germersheim, a battalion of the 2nd Moroccan Division crossed under heavy fire.
 Of the first wave of 20 assault boats powered by outboard motors, only three reached the east bank.

 • 2 Apr: French forces crossed by boat near Philippsburg upstream from Germersheim.